top of page

 Because I do most of my planning and sew-along prep on my computer, it made sense to get organised digitally too.
 I’ve started using Trello to map out my projects and keep track of my digital patterns.
 It’s brilliant for staying on top of what I’ve got planned.

-All my PDF patterns are stored on a separate hard drive now – they were clogging up my laptop something awful.
+All my PDF patterns are now stored on a separate hard drive.
+They were clogging up my laptop something awful!
 Having them stored safely but out of the way has been a real game-changer.

 Bag Making Pattern Organisation Apps Worth Exploring